manueligno78/atiade/README.md

 If you want to run the tests again, you can use the following command:
 <pre>docker-compose up --no-deps test-runner </pre>

+Browser type can be specified by setting the BROWSER environment variable in the docker-compose.yml file.

 2. Local Execution:
 Browser nodes are instantiated locally, and the tests are executed using Maven.
 <pre>mvn clean test -DsuiteXmlFile=src/test/java/runners/runner.xml </pre>

 If the -DsuiteXmlFile parameter is not specified, all tests will be executed.

+Browser type can be specified by editing the hardcoded string on steps/cucumber/Step.java:26

 ## Viewing Allure Reports
 After the tests have been executed, you can view the Allure report by navigating to http://localhost:4040 in your web browser.